riteshsoni10/eks_cluster/README.md

 }
 ```

-We need to configure the parameter `automount_service_account_token` to *true*, since when the resource is launched using terraform code, the *service_accounts* are not mounted to the application pods when they are launched.
+We need to configure the parameter `automount_service_account_token` to *true*, since when the resource is launched using terraform code, the *service_accounts* are not mounted to the application pods.
 A **service account** provides an identity for processes that run in a Pod.
 It helps to assign special priviledges to the application Pods.

 The `locals` block is used to define local variables in the code.